datttrian/langchain/quickstart/README.md

 Once you've installed and initialized the LLM of your choice, we can try using it!
 Let's ask it what LangSmith is - this is something that wasn't present in the training data so it shouldn't have a very good response.

 ```python
 llm.invoke("how can langsmith help with testing?")
 ```

+    AIMessage(content='Langsmith can help with testing by providing automated test scripts that can be run to test the functionality and performance of software applications.
+These test scripts can be customized to simulate various user interactions and scenarios, helping to identify bugs and errors in the software.
+Langsmith can also help with setting up continuous integration and continuous deployment pipelines to streamline the testing process and ensure that any issues are detected and resolved quickly.
+Additionally, Langsmith can provide insights and recommendations for improving test coverage and effectiveness, ultimately leading to a more reliable and stable software product.', response_metadata={'token_usage': {'completion_tokens': 106, 'prompt_tokens': 15, 'total_tokens': 121}, 'model_name': 'gpt-3.5-turbo-0125', 'system_fingerprint': None, 'finish_reason': 'stop', 'logprobs': None}, id='run-084f5829-a8df-49a6-8c6d-07fb125788c3-0', usage_metadata={'input_tokens': 15, 'output_tokens': 106, 'total_tokens': 121})

 We can also guide its response with a prompt template.
 Prompt templates convert raw user input to better input to the LLM.

 ```python
 from langchain_core.prompts import ChatPromptTemplate